-An integral part of the regional planning process is the development of a Local Advisory Committee (LAC).
-The purpose of the LAC is to be informed of regional planning activities in the region and to provide input and recommendations throughout this planning process, including information on local priorities and ideas on the design of community engagement strategies.
+An integral part of the engagement process is the development of a Local Advisory Committee (LAC).
+The LAC will be informed of regional planning activities in the region and provide input and recommendations throughout this planning process, including information on local priorities and ideas on the design of community engagement strategies.
 LACs can also provide an avenue to have a broader energy dialogue.

 The IESO's approach to community engagement is based on these key principles: